lorak41/Jiggly-cheesecake-recipe/README.md

 11. Pour the cream cheese mixture into the bowl with the rest of the egg whites.
 Use the "fold technique" to make sure all the liquids are combined.

 ![Alt text](folding.gif?raw=true "Title")
+(Folding technique)

 12. Stir gently until everything is combined.
 13. Place parchment paper in a cake pan (circle and wall liner), then pour in the cake mixture.

 ![Alt text](cake_liner.jpg?raw=true "Title")
+(Cake liner)

 14. Place the cake pan in a mold, then fill in 1/3 to 1/4 with hot (not boiling) water.
 ![Alt text](water_bath.jpg?raw=true "Title")
+(water bath)

 15. Bake the cake at 180˚C for 20min.
 16. After 20min, change temperature to 110˚C and bake for 60min.
-17. Turn of the oven and wait 10 minutes to cooldown.
+17. Turn of the oven and wait 10 minutes or more to cooldown.
 18. Gently tap around the mold for the cake to fall out on your hand.
 Put it on a plate.
 Spread honey, apricot jam or icing sugar to the top to make it look pretty.